MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 - You can use L4-L7 load balancer NVAs in Azure VMware Solution.
 - You can use NSX-T firewall with any of these scenarios.

 The following sections describe the four most common networking scenarios for Azure VMware Solution private clouds.
-This isn't an exhaustive list.
+This list isn't  exhaustive.
 For more scenarios, see [Deploy NVAs that support VXLAN with Route Server and Transit virtual network](https://github.com/Azure/AzureCAT-AVS/tree/main/networking/deploy-nva-with-vxlan-in-transit-vnet-and-route-server).

 ## Scenario 1: Secured Virtual WAN hub with default route propagation